makrai/notes/scheidwasser-clow2110-multiling-speech-emo-bench.md

   the speech-specific BYOL-S (S denoting speech).
 The model architecture, pre-training routine, and usage remained the same as in the original version

-## BYOL-S/CvT: an extension of BYOL-S with a Transformer representation.
-More
+## BYOL-S/CvT: an extension of BYOL-S with a Transformer representation

-* we replaced the convolution blocks in BYOL-S with Convolutional Transformer 6 (CvT) [32]
+* we replaced the convolution blocks in BYOL-S with Convolutional Transformer (CvT) [32]
 * CvT notably extends self-attention with depthwise convolution to project the queries, keys, and value embeddings
   * Between the attention modules, traditional convolution layers are added to